storacha/specs/w3-access.md

 Namespace or space for short is an owned resource that can be shared.
 It corresponds to the asymmetric keypair and is identified by the [`did:key`] URI.

-Space is always listed in the `with` field of the [UCAN] capability.
+A space is always listed in the `with` field of the [UCAN] capability.

 ### Owner

 The [owner] of the [space] is the holder of its private key.
-Space owner can share limited or full access to owned space via [UCAN] delegation issued by the [space] [`did:key`] and signed with the [space] private key.
+The space owner can share limited or full access to their space via a [UCAN] delegation issued by the [space] [`did:key`] and signed with the [space]'s private key.

 ### Access

-Access is defined in terms of [UCAN] delegation, where level of the access is denoted by the set of capabilities delegated.
+Access is defined in terms of [UCAN] delegation, where the level of the access is denoted by the set of capabilities delegated.

 #### Example in [DAG-JSON]